 The Bottom Line: Most Blu-ray, game consoles, and similar devices do allow for HDMI cables.
 However, Digital Optical cables can provide sound that is equally as good if your device does not allow for HDMI use.
 Additionally, if you are looking only to relay sound – a Digital Optical cable can provide exactly that without having to stream video signals between devices.

-You need to consider where you will place your Soundbar as well.
+You need to consider where you will place your Soundbar as well, for instance, putting it behind the TV is a bad choice for reasons we've explained before.
 One of the most common reasons for using a Soundbar is to minimize the footprint of your home theater system.

 A Soundbar offers a sleek, minimalistic approach to sound.
 Using an HMDI cable can help keep with this minimalistic approach as only one cable will be needed to relay sound and video signals.
 A Digital Optical model, however, will mean you may need more wires if you plan on relaying images to your television.
 If you are just looking to stream sound from your entertainment system, however, a Digital Optical cable can do that for you.